executor of the estate executor of the estate

 What Is an Executor of the Estate?

 An executor of the estate holds a pivotal role in administering a decedent’s estate.
 This individual manages the distribution of assets as detailed in the will.
-Responsibilities also include paying off any existing debts and taxes, ensuring that legal requirements are met.
+Responsibilities also include paying off any existing debts and taxes, and ensuring that legal requirements are met.
 To execute these tasks effectively, the executor often collaborates with attorneys, accountants, and financial advisors.
 This position is typically assigned by the will’s creator, or testator, and requires formal appointment by the probate court.
 Executors must act in the best interest of beneficiaries, following the decedent’s wishes and adhering to legal obligations.

 Responsibilities of an Executor